Faculty Bio

 Dr. Cory Wright-Maley

-Professor, Education.
-Chair, Department of Education
+Professor, Education

-Specialization/Research Interest:
+Specialization/Research Interest

 Education

 Ph.D.
-Curriculum & Instruction, University of Connecticut
+Education (Curriculum & Instruction), University of Connecticut

-BA (Honours) History, University of Calgary
+B.A. (honours) History, University of Calgary

-BA (Honours) Political Science, University of Calgary
+B.A. (honours) Political Sciences, University of Calgary